Håland, Norway: History

 The historic parish of Haaland (later spelled Håland) included churches located in Sola, Tananger, Tjora, and Madla.
 On 1 January 1838, the parish of Haaland was established as a municipality (see formannskapsdistrikt law).
 Håland municipality existed until 1930, when it was split to form the two new municipalities of Madla (population: 1,091) and Sola (population: 3,372).
 Later, Madla was merged with the city of Stavanger and it now makes up the borough of Madla.

+Name

+The municipality (originally the parish) is named after the old Haaland farm (Háland or Hávaland).
+The first element comes from the word hár which means "high" or "tall".
+The last element is land which means "land" or "district".
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Haaland with the digraph "aa", and after this reform, the name was spelled Håland, using the letter å instead.